-To begin, let’s look at some common reasons that children are not to be able to concentrate in school.
+To start with, let’s see what might be the reasons for your child not to be able to concentrate in school.

-The first step is to empathize with your child.
+First of all, it is crucial to empathize with your child.
 For your relationship to grow in a positive way, it is crucial to put yourself in their shoes.
-Try to look at them as an individual with their own specific needs, rather than reflecting upon your own needs in childhood.
+Try to set yourself aside when thinking of what could be the best for them, because what applied to you as a child does not necessarily apply to them today.
 Listen to them carefully, with full attention and love.
-Oftentimes, we feel like we do not fully understand our children.
-However, we can learn a great deal by simply listening to them.
-When we make an effort not to assume we already know what our children think, we can uncover important details of their personalities.
-In this way, we open ourselves to truly understand them and to help them better understand themselves.
+Oftentimes, we do feel like we do not understand our children, but do we really listen to them?
+By not assuming that we already know what our children think, we might be able to uncover details of their personalities we had no idea of.
+That way, we have the right attitude to understand them and to help them better understand themselves.

-It’s also important to avoid embarrassing your child because of poor academic performance.
-This damages not only their self-esteem but also your shared communication and trust.
-Instead, try having open, understanding conversations about their performance.
-Talking about the difficulties you encountered when you were in school and the way you overcame them can be a great bonding tool.
-To learn effectively, we need to believe that we have the capacity to do so. emphasize your kid’s strengths, even if they are not related to school.
-The confidence they build, learning to master one small task at a time, will make them feel capable to learn whatever they want or need to in the future.
+Along these same lines, avoid humiliating your child because of poor academic performance.
+This would only result in damaging their self-esteem even more, and the communication you have with them.
+Instead, try having open conversations about their performance by showing your understanding and acceptance.
+To bond with your child, you could talk about the difficulties you encountered when you were in school and the way you overcame them.
+To be able to learn, we need to believe that we have the capacities to do so.
+Keep this notion in mind and put emphasis on your kid’s strengths, even if they are not related to school.
+Make them realize they have been able to learn something they master today, and make them become aware of the fact that they are smart enough to understand and learn whatever they want or need to.

-We would love to hear about your personal stories.
+So now, as usual, we would love hearing about your personal stories.
 Has your child had problems concentrating in school and how did you manage to help them?

 Translated by: Leslie Merle